Moodle learning management system (LMS)

 IITS provides Moodle workshops.
 The schedule and registration links are available on the IT Training web page.

-Additional handouts can be found on Help for Instructors page on Moodle (you will need to log in with your netname and password).
+Additional handouts can be found on the Help for Instructors page on Moodle (you will need to sign into Moodle to view the page).

 Instructors should not post copyrighted materials on their Moodle course site.

-To submit a request for a course reading click on View course readings link in the Course Reserves block.
+To submit a request for a course reading, click the Electronic Course Reserves hyperlink at the top of your Moodle course page.
 When you send your request, library staff will check for copyright compliance and approve or deny your request.
 Requests should be sent three weeks before the beginning of the semester.

 To get the full instructions on how to post the readings, visit the library's information page.
 Questions about the Course Reserves system should be directed to library.reserves@concordia.ca.